software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 - It is better to split these kinds of big user stories into multiple smaller user stories:

   > ✅ As a content creator I want to register with a username and password so that I can start writing blog posts.

   > ✅ As a content creator I want to register with a profile picture so that my readers know what I look like.

   > ✅ As a content creator I want to register with a profile description so that my readers know about me.

+- If the description of the feature contains words like "and" or "or", it could be that the user story can be split into smaller user stories

 ---